bhisaac/5eFP/5eFP-SRD.md

 During a round of downtime, you may discard 2 trade goods (sand) to gain trade goods (glass).

-### Herbalism Kit

-You gain trade goods (herbs) when you gather.
-You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
-When you complete a rest or a round of downtime, you may discard 2 trade goods (herbs) to gain a healing potion.

 ### Hunter

 You gain trade goods (meat) when you gather.
 You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.